fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 `repositories.yaml` file, but this has not been actually implemented.

-As a workaround, you can mount a `repositories.yaml` file with authentication already configured (and any required certificates) into the Helm operator container, and import it using the `--helm-repository-import` flag.
+As a workaround, you can mount a `repositories.yaml` file with authentication already configured (and any required certificates) into the Helm Operator container, and import it using the `--helm-repository-import` flag.

 First, create a new empty `repositories.yaml` file _locally_: